Close

 Would you like to do some manual work and learn circus skills?
 Then this workcamp is the right place for you.
 ‘Learning by doing’ is the order of the day, so you can try things out and contribute your skills and ideas to the projects.

-In the other week you will take part in an exciting artistic and circus training workshop!
+In the second week you will take part in an exciting artistic and circus training workshop!
 Immerse yourself in the fascinating world of circus and try your hand at various disciplines.
 Learn the art of body control through acrobatics, which includes floor, aerial and partner acrobatics.
 Balance on a tightrope, ride a unicycle or master complex jumps and figures.
 Or you can discover the skill of juggling, where you hold several objects in the air at the same time and create impressive patterns with balls, clubs, rings and diabolos.

 Dare to take to the air and try your hand at aerial acrobatics, which includes performances such as trapeze, vertical scarf, straps and aerial rings.
 This discipline requires strength, flexibility and courage.
 Do you prefer to stay on the ground?
 Then learn the art of comedy and entertainment through clowning, where you make people laugh with facial expressions, gestures, slapstick and humour.